Elderly Slip and Fall Accident

-- Nursing home has negligent staff that fails to provide a safe environment and supervision for elderly residents.
+- Nursing home fails to provide a safe environment and supervision for elderly residents.

 In these and other situations, the person or entity responsible for the slip and fall can become liable for paying damages to the injured senior.
 If the slip and fall caused death, the surviving family members can take legal action to obtain wrongful death damages.

-Compensation for a slip and fall can include medical costs and bills, lost financial earnings, pain and suffering, emotional distress, loss of quality of life, loss of companionship and funeral expenses, among other damages.
+Compensation for a slip and fall can include medical costs and bills, lost financial earnings, pain and suffering, emotional distress, loss of quality of life, loss of companionship and funeral costs, plus other expenses and items of damages.

 Contact an Atlanta Slip and Fall Accident Lawyer for Help

-At Millar & Mixon, LLC, we understand the serious and often devastating impact that a fall can have on a senior citizen.
+At The Millar Law Firm we understand the serious and often devastating impact that a fall can have on a senior citizen.
 Our Atlanta slip-and-fall accident lawyers focus on representing seniors in injury cases.

 We have extensive experience representing older adults throughout the Atlanta area who have been injured in a fall.
-We can put our knowledge and experience to work to handle your case with the skill and sensitivity that it deserves.
+Let us put our knowledge and experience to work to handle your case with the skill and sensitivity that it deserves.

 To learn more, give us a call today at 404-620-4301 or contact us using our online form.